Opening the Kitchen to the Home

 - Have the kitchen feel more like part of the living area of the house.

-- Relocate the washer and dryer to the storage room, creating space for the refrigerator and microwave.
+Relocated the washer and dryer to the storage room, creating space for the refrigerator and microwave

 Cabinets: Custom, frameless cabinets with white melamine interiors and laminate slab doors with eased edge.
 Accessories: Roll-out shelves, adjustable shelves, tip-out shelf, cutlery insert, trash drawer and brushed stainless steel pulls.